lorien/grab/docs/spider/task.rst

 -------------------------

 Constructor of Task Class accepts multiple arguments.
-At least you have to specify URL of requested document OR the configured Grab object.
+At least you have to specify name of task and either URL or Request instance.
 Next, you see examples of different task creation.
 All three examples do the same:

 .. code:: python